 Our study builds on the approaches of \cite{Lee:2022gzh,Lynch:2024gmp,Lynch:2024hzh} in two ways.
 First, we revisit the LRA method used in \cite{Lee:2022gzh} and, instead of $m_e$, vary $x_e(z)$ directly to systematically search for parameter combinations that yield $H_0>70$ km/s/Mpc, while improving the $\chi^2$ and reducing the value of $S_8$.
 We find that one can have $H_0 \sim 71$ km/s/Mpc with a lower CMB+BAO $\chi^2$ than the $\Lambda$CDM best fit.
 The LRA method, as well as the cubic spline parametrization of \cite{Lynch:2024gmp,Lynch:2024hzh}, yield wiggly $x_e(z)$ that would be difficult to realize in a physical system.
-It was interesting to understand if having the wiggles is necessary for achieving a high value of $H_0$ and to what extent.
+While Lynch {\it et al}~\cite{Lynch:2024hzh} found that smoothing over the wiggles of their best-fit $x_e(z)$ only marginally degraded the quality of the fit, it is interesting to understand to what extent having the wiggles is helpful for achieving better fits with higher values of $H_0$.
 To address this question, we introduce a simple four-parameter model of $x_e(z)$ that can approximately match the recombination histories predicted by PMF and fit it to the data.
-We find that one can in fact get $H_0 \sim 71$ km/s/Mpc without the wiggles in $x_e(z)$, while improving the CMB+BAO fit and reducing the $S_8$ tension.
+Without the wiggles in $x_e(z)$, we find that one can in fact improve the CMB+BAO fit, while getting $H_0 \sim 71$ km/s/Mpc and reducing the $S_8$ tension.
 We also demonstrate the important role of small-scale CMB temperature and polarization anisotropy spectra in discriminating between different modified recombination models.

-In what follows, Section~\ref{s:methodology} introduces our LRA-based parameter search and the 4-parameter model, Section~\ref{s:Data} describes the datasets used in the analysis, followed by the results presented in Section~\ref{s:results} and a discussion in Section~\ref{s:discussion}.
-We conclude with a brief summary in Section~\ref{s:summary}.
-Additional analysis details and results are presented in the Appendices.
+In what follows, Sec.~\ref{s:methodology} introduces our LRA-based parameter search and the 4-parameter model, Sec.~\ref{s:Data} describes the datasets used in the analysis, followed by the results presented in Sec.~\ref{s:results} and a discussion in Sec.~\ref{s:discussion}.
+We conclude with a brief summary in Sec.~\ref{s:summary}.
+Additional analysis details and results are presented in the Appendixes.